Rajvi-P/phylogenetics-final/notebook-log.md

 **Completed - using ClustalW**

-<u>Description:<u> ClustalW is a software used for multiple sequence alignment of nucleotides.
+<u>Description:</u> ClustalW is a software used for multiple sequence alignment of nucleotides.

 It is the most user friendly and performs quality alignments using progressive alignment methods.